-Summertime in France calls for a beautiful French recipe known as a Tian.
-Packed with vegetables of the season, simmered in a bed of tomato sauce, a Tian makes a great side dish for grilled chicken, beef, or pork.
+Summertime in France calls for a beautiful French recipe known as a Provencal Tian.
+Packed with vegetables of the season, simmered in a bed of tomato sauce, a vegetable Tian makes a great side dish for Grilled Chicken, Roast Chicken, Beef Tenderloin, or Lamp Chops.
 It's also great the next day served cold!

 What's The Difference Between Ratatouille and a Tian?